-The Town's General Fund balance of \$23.2 million reported on Exhibit III differs from the General Fund's Budgetary Fund Balance of \$19.8 million.
-This is principally because budgetary fund balance does not include \$1.8 million of prepaid debt service items and \$1.5 million of outstanding encumbrances at year end.
+The Town's Total General Fund balance of \$23.4 million reported on Exhibit III differs from the General Fund's Unassigned Budgetary Fund Balance of \$22.6 million.
+This is principally because budgetary fund balance does not include \$0.3 million of prepaid debt service items and \$0.5 million of outstanding encumbrances at year end.

-The General Fund's budgetary revenue estimates generated a \$2.8 million unfavorable variance as reported in RSI-1 while the General Fund's budgetary expenses generated a \$778 thousand favorable variance as reported in RSI-2.
-Budgetary revenue estimates included a \$5.4 million contribution from fund balance with a \$2.7 million additional contribution to OPEB, and a \$2.7 million contribution for building construction projects.
-There were favorable intergovernmental revenues of \$3.5 million compared to budget offset by unfavorable variances for property taxes of \$1.0 million.
+The General Fund's budgetary revenue estimates generated a \$1.0 million net unfavorable variance as reported in RSI-1 while the General Fund's budgetary expenses generated a \$0.6 million favorable variance as reported in RSI-2.
+Budgetary revenue estimates included a \$2.2 million additional contribution to OPEB and a \$932 thousand contribution from fund balance with a \$680 thousand additional contribution to Workers Compensation and \$250 thousand additional contribution to Insurances for General Liability.
+Absent these intentional additional contributions from fund balance, the General Fund would have closed in surplus.